-- 1. Where the council appoints more than one committee at the same meeting in accordance with paragraph 5 of Schedule 2 to the 2014 Act, for the purposes of determining the number of places that must be allocated across the parties and independent members of the council, it shall agree: - a) the number of committees to be appointed; and - b) the number of councillors that shall constitute the membership of each committee. - 2.
-The total number of places to which a nominating officer of a party may nominate councillors who stood in the name of that party when elected must be calculated in accordance with paragraphs 2 to 4 of Schedule 2 to the 2014 Act and any resolution of the council made thereunder. - 3.
-A nominating officer's function under paragraph 2(1)(b) of Schedule 2 to the 2014 Act shall be exercised in such manner as to ensure that: - a) all members of a committee are not nominated by the same nominating officer - b) a nominating officer of a party may nominate councillors who stood in the name of that party to fill the majority of places on a committee, if the majority of councillors stood in the name of that party; and - c) subject to (a) and (b), the number of councillors nominated by each nominating officer of a party, in so far as is reasonably practicable, bear the same proportion to the number of places on that committee as is borne by the number of members who stood in the name of that party. - 4.
-Nominations made in accordance with Standing Order 28.3 shall take into account any positions of responsibility on a committee held by a councillor who stood in the name of a party. - 5.
-Allocation of committee places (for the full four year term of the council) will ordinarily be made at the first annual meeting in an election year.
+- (1) Where the Council appoints more than one Committee at the same meeting in accordance with paragraph 5 of Schedule 2 to the 2014 Act, for the purposes of determining the number of places that must be allocated across the parties and independent Members of the Council, it shall agree - - (a) the number of Committees to be appointed; and - (b) the number of Councillors that shall constitute the membership of each Committee.

+- (2) The total number of places to which a nominating officer of a party may nominate Councillors who stood in the name of that party when elected must be calculated in accordance with paragraphs 2 to 4 of Schedule 2 to the 2014 Act and any resolution of the Council made thereunder. - (3) A nominating officer's function under paragraph 2(1)(b) of Schedule 2 to the 2014 Act shall be exercised in such manner as to ensure that - - (a) all Members of a Committee are not nominated by the same nominating officer - (b) a nominating officer of a party may nominate Councillors who stood in the name of that party to fill the majority of places on a Committee, if the majority of Councillors stood in the name of that party; and - (c) subject to (a) and (b), the number of Councillors nominated by each nominating officer of a party, in so far as far as is reasonably practicable, bear the same proportion to the number of places on that committee as is borne by the number of Members who stood in the name of that party. - (4) Nominations made in accordance with standing order 28.3 shall take into account any positions of responsibility on a Committee held by a Councillor who stood in the name of a party. - (5) Allocation of Committee places (for the full four year term of the Council) will ordinarily be made at the first Annual Meeting in an Election Year.

-SECTION 9 - SUSPENSION, AMENDMENT AND INTERPRETATION OF STANDING ORDERS
+SECTION NINE - SUSPENSION, AMENDMENT & INTERPRETATION OF STANDING ORDERS

-29. Suspension and Amendment of Standing Orders
+29. Suspension and amendment of Standing Orders